AlexKaravaev/rust_mpc/README.md

 * Silverstone

 To change the map simply change the name in config/sim.yaml.
-Also you can download more race tracks from [f1tenth racing repo](https://github.com/f1tenth/f1tenth_racetracks)
+You can download more race tracks from [f1tenth racing repo](https://github.com/f1tenth/f1tenth_racetracks)